Unidata/netcdf-c/man4/netcdf-tutorial.md

   [[\<](#Subsetting-in-C_002b_002b "Previous section in reading order")]   [[\>](#Interoperability "Next section in reading order")]       [[\<\<](#Useful-Functions "Beginning of this chapter or previous chapter")]   [[Up](#Top "Up section")]   [[\>\>](#NetCDF_002d4-Examples "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------------------------ ----------------------------------------------------------- --- ----------------------------------------------------------------------------- --------------------------- ------------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-4. API Extensions Introduced with NetCDF-4 {.chapter}
+4. API Extensions Introduced with NetCDF-4
 ==========================================

 NetCDF-4 includes many advanced features.
 These features are only